 - Boost your resume

-- The lectures are different every year.
-Examples of the types of lectures we schedule: Atlanta Regional Commission updates; Resilient Cities; Water and Natural Resources; Education; History of Atlanta.
+- The lectures are different every year based on student interest and hot topics.
+Examples of the types of lectures we schedule: Atlanta Regional Commission updates; Resilient Cities; Water and Natural Resources; Education; Transportation Planning; History of Atlanta.

 We're committed to helping you succeed to Georgia State College of Law.
 Explore all the resources available here to learn more about us.